Shifting and splitting of resonance lines due to dynamical friction in plasmas

-The coefficients $\nu$ and $\alpha$ are the effective scattering and drag collision frequencies, which are enhanced with respect to the $90\lyxmathsym{\textdegree}$ pitch angle scattering rate and the inverse slowing down time (see \footnote{The effective frequencies represent the enhancement of collisional effects in narrow resonance layers, even in weakly collisional plasmas \citep{SuOberman1968,BerkBreizmanPRL1992,Callen2014PoPCoulombCollsions}.
-They scale as $\nu\sim\nu_{\perp}\omega^{2}/\left(k\Delta v\right)^{2}$ and $\alpha\sim\tau_{s}^{-1}\omega/\left(k\Delta v\right)$ where $k\Delta v\sim\nu$ is the characteristic broadening width, $\nu_{\perp}$ is the $90$-degree pitch angle scattering rate and $\tau_{s}$ is the slowing down time.
-Detailed expressions for $\nu$ and $\alpha$ in a tokamak are described by Eqs.
-6 and 7 of Ref. \citep{DuartePoP2017}. }).
-Due to the narrowness of the resonances, the resonant particle dynamics can be strongly controlled by collisions even if their non-resonant dynamics hardly feels the effect of collisions.
-Typically, $\alpha$ is one order of magnitude below $\nu$ in tokamaks \citep{DuarteAxivPRL}.
-Hence the limit of $\alpha/\nu\ll1$ is particularly relevant for the study of Alfven eigenmodes.
+The coefficients $\nu$ and $\alpha$ are the effective scattering and drag collision frequencies, which are enhanced with respect to the $90\lyxmathsym{\textdegree}$ pitch angle scattering rate and the inverse slowing down time \citep{SuOberman1968,BerkBreizmanPRL1992,Callen2014PoPCoulombCollsions,DuartePoP2017}. (see \footnote{See Supplemental Material {[}url{]}, Sec.
+1, which includes \citep{SuOberman1968,BerkBreizmanPRL1992,Callen2014PoPCoulombCollsions,DuartePoP2017}} for heuristic arguments).
+Due to the narrowness of the resonances, the resonant particle dynamics can be strongly controlled by collisions even if their non-resonant dynamics hardly feel their effect.